Taiwan risks being caught up in the power struggle between the United States and China - KVIA

 Maggie Lewis, an expert in contemporary Chinese law at Seton Hall University, said that at this time Taiwan needed stability from its relationship with the US, and substantive gestures rather than words of support.

-“What Taiwan needs form the US is a strong stable marriage not a hot passionate romance,” Lewis said.
+“What Taiwan needs from the US is a strong stable marriage not a hot passionate romance,” Lewis said.

 Warming relations